Hiroshi Minami (politician): Early life

+Political career

-After serving in several posts within the Prime Minister’s office and the Home Ministry, Minami was appointed Chief Cabinet Secretary under the 1st Saionji administration in 1908, and served in that post again from 1911 to 1912.
+After serving in several posts within the Prime Minister's office and the Home Ministry, Minami was appointed Chief Cabinet Secretary under the First Saionji Cabinet in 1908, and served in that post again from 1911 to 1912.
 In December 1912, he was appointed to a seat in the House of Peers.
-From 1913 to 1914, he was appointed governor of Fukuoka Prefecture.
+From 1913 to 1914, he was appointed Governor of Fukuoka Prefecture.
 In 1918, he was appointed Undersecretary for Education.

-On 2 March 1932, Minami became Governor-General of Taiwan, but served in that post for less than three months before being replaced on 26 May, following the May 15 Incident to become Communications Minister in the Saito administration.
+On 2 March 1932, Minami became Governor-General of Taiwan, but served in that post for less than three months before being replaced on 26 May, following the May 15 Incident to become Communications Minister in the Saitō Cabinet.
 He was the first cabinet minister to have been appointed from Toyama Prefecture, and served in this post for two years and two months.

 In 1937, Minami proposed that a new cabinet-level ministry be created, separating out the health care and social insurance / pensions portions of the Home Ministry.
 This “Ministry of Welfare” (the predecessor of the modern Ministry of Health, Labour, and Welfare) was realized in 1938, and Minami is credited with coining the kanji used in its name.

 In 1943, Minami served as chairman of the National Language Council, a government body established to standardize the Tōyō kanji and Modern kana usage to simplify education.
 He was also a member of the Privy Council, where he earned the enmity of the military by his outspoken remarks against Japanese militarism.

 Minami died of carbon monoxide poisoning on 8 February 1946 while in the middle of a meeting.